ReZyNeZy/End-to-end-D-eng-Project-Rideshare-data-Analytics/README.md

 ![image](https://github.com/ReZyNeZy/End-to-end-D-eng-Project-Rideshare-data-Analytics/blob/main/TravelDataModel.png)

-## Installation and Running

-To install this project, you would need to have access to the Google Cloud Services.
-GCS allows for up to 300 dollars of usage for 3 months until one must begin to pay for their services.
-The reccomeded VM environment is E with high memory profiling.
-This is to compensate for the mage services handling of the large dataset as previously mentioned.
-Once a proper

 ## Credits
 All Credits to Darshil Parmar of "Data with Darshil" for providing resources as a guide for this project.